lenra-io/dofigen/docs/struct.md

 ```

 ### Extension Process

 1. **Reference**: The `extend` field specifies the files to be extended.
 2. **Merge**: The referenced files are merged into the current file.
 If there are conflicts, the values in the current file take precedence.
+3. **Apply**: The merged configuration is applied to the struct, allowing you to build upon the base configurations defined in the extended files.

+1. **Reference**: The `extend` field specifies the files to be extended.
+2. **Merge**: The referenced files are merged into the current file.
+If there are conflicts, the values in the current file take precedence.